johnperry-math/mew_cats/README.md

 We wrote this using [Lyx](https://www.lyx.org/), but I have exported it to LaTeX for at least the most recent version.
 A PDF is included for most drafts.

-Graphics appear in the `graphics` directory, hope that doesn't shock anyone.
+Graphics appear in the `graphics` folder, hope that doesn't shock anyone.

 You can also start from the LaTeX version, but if you wish to contribute changes, please edit the Lyx file or, if that is too burdensome,